 Surprise your significant other by treating them to the item they’ve had their eye on for weeks.
 They’ll be thrilled with the gift, and what’s more, you’ll have earned some serious brownie points!

-Random Acts of Kindness for the Community or for Charities
+For the Community or for Charities

 15. Give Blood